For other translatorsFor our clientsTranslator’s life

 Translators saddened by stereotypes about them.
 Pic. Šimon Horák

 One of the common misconceptions is that translators simply copy the text into another language.
 Were it so simple, it wouldn’t be so exciting.
 Were it so simple, anyone one could be a translator and just get on transcribing words from a dictionary.
 Were it so simple, the specialists who create machine translation algorithms wouldn’t bother working so hard on them and Google Translate would be enough for everyone (well, for some it already is).
-To translate a text, it’s not enough to understand individual words but to grasp all the possible senses and meanings hidden in and between the lines.
-You also need to know how to combine the words in a given language into functional, natural collocations.
-Literal translation does not take context, culture, and connotations into account.
-In a nutshell – in order to translate, you need to THINK.

 Here comes another myth – supposedly, translators are like dictionaries and they know every single word in the foreign language.
 Well, that’s not the case, unfortunately (or fortunately, perhaps).
 Do you know every single word in your native language?
 Basically, that’s impossible.
 Translators translate texts in various specialised subjects, which expands their mental lexicons.
 But the feat is not to memorise all the entries in a glossary but to know how to FIND the right word in the right source to match it with a given phrase.
 We get really disconcerted (probably most linguists do) when asked “How to say xyz in English/Spanish/German?”.
 We might not know the answer immediately but we do know how to look it up.
 And we’ll sure be like: “Give me the context”.